 Is a wireless mechanical keyboard good for competitive gaming?

 Yes, absolutely.
-As long as you are using a high-quality keyboard with a 2.4GHz connection, the performance is identical to a wired keyboard.
+As long as you use a high-quality keyboard with a 2.4GHz connection, the performance is identical to a wired keyboard.
 Many professional esports players now use wireless peripherals in tournaments.

 What is the best switch type for gaming?